vinayuuuck/vinayuuuck.github.io/public/articles/rounding.md

 So, what even is rounding?
 It is the transformation of a number from its actual value to a value/number with fewer digits, in order to make it easier to work with.
-Suffice to say, if the number is already sufficiently represented in same or fewer digits than possible, rounding does not change the value of the number.
+Suffice to say, if the number is already sufficiently represented in same or fewer digits than required, then rounding does not change the value of the number.

 How does this relate to floating point arithmetic?
 In floating point arithmetic, numbers are represented in a binary format with a fixed number of bits for the mantissa and the exponent.
 This means that not all real numbers can be represented exactly